Should Travel Nurse File Exempt for Taxes? • The Gypsy Nurse

 If you anticipate an extra boost of income or a large amount of deductions, consider the following before filing exempt from tax withholding:

 • Make sure that if you file exempt or significantly increase your exemptions, to change the withholding back quickly.
-Many travelers forget to do this.
-A one month delay can cause the traveler to owe at the end of the year.
+Many travel nurses forget to do this.
+A one-month delay can cause the travel nurse to owe at the end of the year.

 Would you like to learn more?